Jack Off Jill: History

-After touring with Lords of Acid, Jack Off Jill headed to Los Angeles in order to complete 1998's Covetous Creature, a remix EP of songs from Sexless Demons and Scars with the help of SMP (Scott Putesky), a founding member of Marilyn Manson and new drummer Claudia Rossi.
-The new manifestation of Jack Off Jill hit the road on a national tour with Psychotica, joined along the way by Switchblade Symphony.
+After touring with Lords of Acid, Jack Off Jill headed to Los Angeles to complete 1998's Covetouse Creature, a remix EP of songs from Sexless Demons and Scars, with the help of Scott Putesky (a founding member of Marilyn Manson) and new drummer Claudia Rossi.
+Jack Off Jill hit the road on a national tour with Psychotica, joined along the way by Switchblade Symphony.

-The band road-tested new songs in March 1999 when JOJ played four dates on the Marilyn Manson Rock Is Dead Tour after Hole departed.
+The band road-tested new songs in March 1999 when JOJ played four dates on the Marilyn Manson Rock Is Dead Tour, after Hole departed.
 With Putesky no longer in the guitar position, JOJ enlisted the help of Jessicka's then-boyfriend guitarist Clint Walsh, original JOJ guitarist Michelle Inhell (née Oliver), and drummer Norm Block (formerly of Plexi) for the tour.
 On July 17, 2000, JOJ released their second full-length CD, Clear Hearts Grey Flowers on Risk Records, that featured a cover by artist Mark Ryden and was produced by Chris Vrenna of Tweaker and Nine Inch Nails.

 Jack Off Jill played its last show at The Troubadour in Los Angeles in April 2000.
 They were joined onstage by guitarist Helen Storer of the UK all-female band Fluffy (and later of Thee Heavenly Music Association) and producer Chris Vrenna on drums.

 Breakup and aftermath

 Jack Off Jill officially disbanded in the year 2000.
-Jessicka founded noise-pop band Scarling.
+Jessicka founded noise-pop band Scarling. in 2001.
 Moulder began her studio project TCR.
 Tenni Ah-Cha-Cha and Michelle Inhell's (née Oliver) founded Set to Zero.
 In 2010 Tenni Ah-Cha-Cha began playing with Zombie Queen out of Asheville, NC.
 Claudia Rossi founded a group called One Of The Loudest Tragedies Ever Heard.
-Hellen Storer's photo defunct project Thee Heavenly Music Association.
 Putesky worked on his solo project, Three Ton Gate.

-Post-breakup, critics have touted JOJ as "riot-goth legends" and refer to Jack Off Jill's final album as "excellent, yet under-appreciated".
+Post-breakup, critics touted JOJ as "riot-goth legends" and referred to Jack Off Jill's final album as "excellent, yet under-appreciated".

-Former band member Jeff Tucci (Ho Ho Spade) died on November 27, 2014 of a drug overdose.
+Former band member Jeff Tucci (Ho Ho Spade) died on November 27, 2014, of a drug overdose.

-In September 2013, Putesky was diagnosed with stage-four colon cancer.
+In September 2013, founding member of Marilyn Manson and Jack Off Jill guitarist Putesky was diagnosed with stage-four colon cancer.
 He died on October 22, 2017.

+On May 26, 2021, Poppy released a cover of Jack Off Jill's song "Fear of Dying".
+The cover mainly keeps in line with the original song which was recorded as a single for their final album, Clear Hearts Grey Flowers.